datea/datea-api/doc/AccountApi.md

 ####Register
 Ajax POST (application/json) to: */api/v2/account/register/*
 with

 	{
 		username: <username>,
 		email: <email>,
 		password: <password>
 	}

 if everything ok, you'll receive:
-* 201 message
+* 201 response
-* an email with instructions for activating the account will be sent to the user
+* an email is sent to the user with instructions on how to activate the account

 otherwise you'll receive a 400 error: